Mona Lisa

-The painting has been definitively identified to depict Italian noblewoman Lisa del Giocondo.
-It is painted in oil on a white Lombardy poplar panel.
-Leonardo never gave the painting to the Giocondo family, and it is believed he later left it in his will to his favored apprentice Salaì.
+The painting has been traditionally considered to depict the Italian noblewoman Lisa del Giocondo.
+It is painted in oil on a white poplar panel.
+Leonardo never gave the painting to the Giocondo family.
 It was believed to have been painted between 1503 and 1506; however, Leonardo may have continued working on it as late as 1517.
-It was acquired by King Francis I of France and is now the property of the French Republic.
-It has been on permanent display at the Louvre in Paris since 1797.
+King Francis I of France acquired the Mona Lisa after Leonardo's death in 1519, and it became the property of the French Republic.
+It has normally been on display at the Louvre in Paris since 1797.

-The painting's global fame and popularity stem from its 1911 theft by Vincenzo Peruggia, who attributed his actions to Italian patriotism—a belief it should belong to Italy.
-The theft and subsequent recovery in 1914 generated unprecedented publicity for an art theft, and led to the publication of many cultural depictions such as the 1915 opera Mona Lisa, two early 1930s films (The Theft of the Mona Lisa and Arsène Lupin) and the song Mona Lisa recorded by Nat King Cole—one of the most successful songs of the 1950s.
+The painting's global fame and popularity partly stem from its 1911 theft by Vincenzo Peruggia, who attributed his actions to Italian patriotism—a belief it should belong to Italy.
+The theft and subsequent recovery in 1914 generated unprecedented publicity for an art theft, and led to the publication of many cultural depictions such as the 1915 opera Mona Lisa, two early 1930s films (The Theft of the Mona Lisa and Arsène Lupin), and the song "Mona Lisa" recorded by Nat King Cole—one of the most successful songs of the 1950s.

 The Mona Lisa is one of the most valuable paintings in the world.
-It holds the Guinness World Record for the highest-known painting insurance valuation in history at US$100 million in 1962 equivalent to $1 billion as of 2023.
+It holds the Guinness World Record for the highest known painting insurance valuation in history at US$100 million in 1962, equivalent to $1 billion as of 2023.